January 6, 2013

 I knit for a season and then I'll make a big mistake (I make little ones all the time).
 I get discouraged and leave the needles for awhile.
 Eventually I am inspired to start again but before I do I must fix my previous mistake.
 By the time I've fixed the mistake and gained some momentum life is in a different season and the knitting is put aside till the whole cycle starts again.

 I should add I can't knit in the car - makes me sick.
 Nor can I knit (and follow a pattern) while doing pretty much anything else.
 So much for multi-tasking and knitting.
-If I want to knit and multi-task I work on dishcloths using Nicole's Granny's pattern.
+If I want to knit and multi-task I work on dishcloths using a simple pattern I found online (link no longer available).

 My shawl is going at a snail's pace.
 I have made peace with this.
 I don't have to do everything, and do it all well.
 Turns out you can buy nice handknits at our thrift shop and that's good enough for me right now.